-My research interests are in courts and sentencing, punishment policy, and discretion and decision-making, particularly among judges and prosecutors and other courtroom professionals.
+My research interests are in courts and sentencing, punishment policy, risk assessment at sentencing, and discretion and decision-making, particularly among judges and prosecutors and other courtroom professionals.
 My work has appeared in Criminology; Journal of Quantitative Criminology; Oxford Handbooks; The Prison Journal; Criminal Justice Policy Review; Corrections: Policy, Practice and Research; and as chapters in several Oxford University Press books.
 For a full listing, please see my CV.

 Courtroom Workgroups and Sentencing Norms